cs1302uga/cs1302-hw05/README.md

    example.setNext(new Node("World"));  // line 3
    ```

-   **We can illustrate this snippet by drawing a diagram for the first line**,
+   **We can illustrate this snippet by drawing a memory map diagram for the first line**,
    then **redrawing the entire diagram after subsequent lines.** Here are the
    three corresponding diagrams, one for each line in the example: